Tajikistan: Transportation

-As a landlocked country, Tajikistan has no ports and the majority of transportation is via roads, air, and rail.
-Over the years Tajikistan has pursued agreements with Iran and Pakistan to gain port access in those countries via Afghanistan.
+As a landlocked country, Tajikistan has no ports, and the majority of transportation is via road, air, and rail.
+Over the years, Tajikistan has pursued agreements with Iran and Pakistan to gain port access in those countries via Afghanistan.
 In 2009, an agreement was made between Tajikistan, Pakistan, and Afghanistan to improve and build a 1,300 km highway and rail system connecting the three countries to Pakistan's ports.
 The proposed route would go through the Gorno-Badakhshan Autonomous Province in the eastern part of the country.
-In 2012, the presidents of Tajikistan, Afghanistan, and Iran signed an agreement to construct roads and railways, and oil, gas, and water pipelines to connect the three countries.
+In 2012, the presidents of Tajikistan, Afghanistan, and Iran signed an agreement to construct roads and railways, as well as oil, gas, and water pipelines to connect the three countries.

 Rail

 The railroad system totals only 680 km of track, all of it broad gauge.
-The principal segments are in the southern region and connect the capital with the industrial areas of the Hisor and Vakhsh valleys and with Uzbekistan, Turkmenistan, Kazakhstan and Russia.
+The principal segments are in the southern region and connect the capital with the industrial areas of the Hisor and Vakhsh valleys, and with Uzbekistan, Turkmenistan, Kazakhstan, and Russia.
 Most international freight traffic is carried by train.
-The Bokhtar–Kulob railway connected the Kulob District with the central area of the country.
+The Bokhtar–Kulob railway connects the Kulob District with the central area of the country.

 Air

-In 2009 Tajikistan had 26 airports, 18 of which had paved runways, of which two had runways longer than 3,000 meters.
+In 2009, Tajikistan had 26 airports, 18 of which had paved runways, of which two had runways longer than 3,000 metres.

 Roads

 The total length of roads in the country is 27,800 kilometres.
 Automobiles account for more than 90% of the total volume of passenger transportation and more than 80% of domestic freight transportation.

-In 2004 the Tajik–Afghan Friendship Bridge between Afghanistan and Tajikistan was built, improving the country's access to South Asia.
+In 2004, the Tajik–Afghan Friendship Bridge between Afghanistan and Tajikistan was built, improving the country's access to South Asia.
 The bridge was built by the United States.

-As of 2014 highway and tunnel construction projects are underway or have been completed.
-Projects include rehabilitation of the Dushanbe – Chanak (Uzbek border), Dushanbe – Kulma (Chinese border), and Kurgan-Tube – Nizhny Pyanj (Afghan border) highways, and construction of tunnels under the mountain passes of Anzob, Shakhristan, Shar-Shar and Chormaghzak.
-These were supported by international donor countries.
+As of 2014, highway and tunnel construction projects are either under way or have been completed.
+Projects include the rehabilitation of the Dushanbe–Chanak (Uzbek border), Dushanbe–Kulma (Chinese border), and Kurgan‑Tube–Nizhny Pyanj (Afghan border) highways, and the construction of tunnels under the mountain passes of Anzob, Shakhristan, Shar‑Shar, and Chormaghzak.
+These projects have been supported by international donor countries.